kubesphere/community/developer-guide/concepts-and-designs/sig-observability/kubesphere-monitoring.md

 ## Overview

-The KubeSphere monitoring system comprises many components that work together to achieve overall monitoring functionality.
+The KubeSphere monitoring system comprises of many components that work together to achieve overall monitoring functionality.
 KubeSphere defaults to installing the monitoring module.
 It will deploy or create a few components within the namespace `kubesphere-monitoring-system`:

 - Prometheus Operator: automates tasks for operating Prometheus instances.
 - Prometheus: scrapes metrics and provides monitoring service.